grantcarthew/scripts/README.md

-# bash-bin
+# bin

-My home binary files and scripts
+My home binary files and scripts for Bash and Linux